patrickfrey/mewa/doc/intro.md

 ##### Reductions
 Reductions are paths to derive a type from another.
 You can imagine the type system as a directed graph of vertices (types) and edges (reductions).
 We will introduce some concepts that allow a partial view of this graph later.
 For now, imagine it as a graph.
 Reductions have also an associated constructor.
-The constructor describes the construction of the type in the direction of the reduction from its source.
+The constructor describes the construction of an instance of the type in the direction of the reduction from its source.
 Here is an example:
 ```Lua
 typedb:def_reduction( destType, srcType, constructor, 1)
 ```
 The 1 as parameter is an integer value we will explain later.
 ##### Resolve Type
-Types can be resolved by their name and a single or a list of context types, one having a path of reductions to the context type of the resolved type.
+Types can be resolved by their name and a single or a list of context types, one having a path of reductions to the context type of the resolved types.
+The list of resulting type candidates is filtered by the caller inspecting their type parameters.
 ##### Derive type
 Types can be constructed by querying a reduction path from one type to another and constructing the type from the source type constructor by applying the list of constructors on this path.